scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 ## Cheers!

 When I first saw the `WithMeta` method, I was completely surprised.
 I hoped people (especially starters) might wonder about it.
-So, I sat down to write this post down.
+So, I sat down to write this post.
 Hopefully, my thoughts would have answered the questions that I asked at the start of this blog post.

 Never thought that having an extra byte in a struct would make me this much cheerful :D